demisto/content/Packs/Dropbox/Integrations/DropboxEventCollector/README.md

 Collect events from Dropbox's logs.
-This integration was integrated and tested with version xx of DropboxEventsCollector
+This integration was integrated and tested with version 2 of Dropbox API

 ## Configure Dropbox Event Collector on Cortex XSIAM